apache/flink/docs/dev/table/common.md

 # create a Table from a Table API query
 tapi_result = table_env.scan("table1").select(...)
-# create a Table from a SQL query
+# create a Table from an SQL query
 sql_result  = table_env.sql_query("SELECT ...
 FROM table2 ...")

 # emit a Table API result Table to a TableSink, same for SQL result